-- Why are you recommending an epidural for me? - 2 What are the advantages and disadvantages of an epidural for me? - 3 What about the alternatives? - 4 Who will do my epidural? - 5 Have you often used this type of pain relief? - 6 Do I have any special risks? - 7 How will I feel afterwards? - How will I feel afterwards if I don't have an epidural?
+- Why are you recommending an epidural for me?

+- What are the advantages and disadvantages of an epidural for me?

+- What about the alternatives?

+- Who will do my epidural?

+- Do I have any special risks?

+- How will I feel afterwards?

+- How will I feel afterwards if I don't have an epidural?